tmbo/questionary/docs/pages/advanced.rst

                   cursor_position=len(document.text),
               )

-  print(questionary.text("What's your name?", validate=NameValidator).ask())
+  questionary.text("What's your name?", validate=NameValidator).ask()

+In this example, the user can not enter a non empty value.
+If the prompt is submitted without a value.
+Questionary will show the error message and reject the submission until the user enters a value.

-Alternatively, we can replace the :code:`NameValidator` class with a simple function, as seen below:
+Alternatively, we can replace the ``NameValidator`` class with a simple function, as seen below:

 .. code-block:: python3